neptune-ai/docs/docs/index.rst

 Use Neptune to log hyperparameters and output metrics from your runs, then visualize and compare results.
 Automatically transform tracked data into a knowledge repository, then share and discuss your work with colleagues.

 - Neptune fits in any workflow, ranging from data exploration and analysis, decision science to machine learning and deep learning.
-- Neptune works with common technologies in the data science domain: Python, `Jupyter Notebooks <https://docs.neptune.ai/notebooks/introduction.html>`_, and `R <https://docs.neptune.ai/integrations/r-support.html>`_, to mention a few.
+- Neptune works with common technologies in the data science domain: Python, `Jupyter Notebooks <notebooks/introduction.html>`_, and `R <integrations/r-support.html>`_, to mention a few.
-- It integrates with other tracking tools such as `MLflow <https://docs.neptune.ai/integrations/mlflow.html#>`_ and `TensorBoard <https://docs.neptune.ai/integrations/tensorboard.html#>`_ or `Sacred <https://neptune-contrib.readthedocs.io/examples/observer_sacred.html>`_ and many other machine learning and deep learning frameworks.
+- It integrates with other tracking tools such as `MLflow <integrations/mlflow.html#>`_ and `TensorBoard <integrations/tensorboard.html#>`_ or `Sacred <integrations/sacred.html>`_ and many other machine learning and deep learning frameworks.
 - It integrates seamlessly with your machine learning infrastructure, be it AWS, GCP, Kubernetes, Azure, or on-prem machines.
-- `Neptune client <https://github.com/neptune-ai/neptune-client>`_ is an open source Python library that allows you to integrate your Python scripts with Neptune.
-Neptune client supports the following cases:
+- The `Neptune Python Library <python-api/introduction.html>`_ is an open source package that allows you to integrate your Python scripts with Neptune.
+Once you have integrated with Neptune, you can:

-    - Creating and tracking experiments
+    - Create and track experiments
-    - Managing running experiment
+    - Manage and run experiments
-    - Querying experiments and projects (search/download)
+    - Query experiments and projects

 Get Started
 ===========

-- New user? `Register <https://neptune.ai/register>`_ and climb aboard.
+- New user? |Register| and climb aboard.
 - Registered already?
-Log in `here <https://neptune.ai/login>`_, then click **Getting Started** and follow the onboarding instructions:
+Log in |here|, then click **Getting Started** and follow the onboarding instructions:

     .. image:: ./_static/images/core-concepts/getting_started_onboarding.png
         :target: ./_static/images/core-concepts/getting_started_onboarding.png
         :alt: Get Started Onboarding

-- Take a look at Neptune Project starter code in our `sample project <https://ui.neptune.ai/o/USERNAME/org/example-project/wiki/2-Installation-and-minimal-example-cd2b3338-6629-40cc-966c-b455c62a90b3>`_.
+- Take a look at Neptune Project starter code in our |sample project|.

 Track, Organize, Collaborate